kneo/indi-bresserexos2/README.md

 ### KStars
 I happend to use kstars for configuration, it provides a wizard to set up the connection.
 In this Wizzard enter the Address of your Astroberry Pi, and KStars will setup a profile for you.
-You need to enter "Exos II GoTo" manually in the Mount Driver Combobox, since kstars does not list this device (at least not in my case).
+You have to enter "Exos II GoTo" manually in the Mount Driver Combobox, since kstars does not list this device (at least not in my case).
 Usually everything else falls into places here.
 When connecting to the Indiservice in kstars, it should already have selected your serial port.
 But depending on how much equipment you have hocked up, you may have to choose the right port for your mount profile.